spread-ai/docs-comments/docs/module-1/what-is-spread.md

     ---

     To ask a question, leave a comment in the comments section of the relevant page.
-Before asking a question, we kindly ask that you search the comments to see if your questions has already been answered.
+Before asking a question, we kindly ask that you search the comments to see if your questions is already answered.

 </div>